What is a used car loan?

 Fees

 Used car loans often have extra fees on top of your interest bill.
-You might need to pay fees for the loan application, establishment and servicing, while there will also often be charges for paying it off early or missing repayments.
+You might need to pay fees for the loan application, establishment and servicing, as well as charges for paying it off early or missing repayments.

 These fees can add up, so it's worth taking the respective extra charges on various loan products into account.
-The comparison rate is a good way to quickly compare the true cost of different loans, taking these extra costs into account.
+The comparison rate is a good way to quickly compare the true cost of different loans.

 Borrowing power